What is “Wet Piling” (Wo Dui)?

 How Does Wet Piling Work?

 To apply the wet piling method, one first needs ‘mao cha’ which literally is ‘unfinished tea’.
 This mao cha is the result of picking, pan firing, rolling and sun-drying leaves.
-Mao cha is then compressed into sheng pu erh cakes, or wet stored to create shou pu erh.
+As said before, Mao cha is then compressed into sheng pu erh cakes, or wet stored to create shou pu erh.
 We discuss the wet storage steps below.

 The process of wet piling involves piling, wetting, and turning the tea leaves which is similar to composting: